aanchan/hogsvd-python/README.md

     ######################
     Sanity Check: Singular Values are unique for both implementations, though the order is of the singular values is not the same.
-Also the values of Left and Right bases need not be unique just as in the SVD.
+Also the values of the right (common/shared) bases appear to be similar.
+Ambiguity resides in MATLAB's X vs Lapack's X.T.

     #####################

 ```